Written by David Domzalski

 The same is true with copywriting and marketing.
 Further, it is becoming readily apparent that AI copywriting tools could make a writer’s role even easier.
 But not the way you might think.

-On its own, AI-generated copywriting has a tendency to be littered with errors.
-So, rather than rendering writers obsolete, AI can be used to expedite the overall process.
-You can use it to generate outlines for blog posts or social media copy, assist with research, optimize for SEO and even create copy ideas for anything ranging from podcasts and videos to webinars and landing pages.
+Rather than rendering writers obsolete, AI can be used to expedite the overall process.
+One of the AI copywriting tips is to use it to generate outlines for blog posts or social media copy, assist with research, optimize for SEO and even create copy ideas for anything ranging from podcasts and videos to webinars and landing pages.
 Then, you buckle down and do the work of actually writing.

 After all, customers want that human touch.
 We already get annoyed when a human being doesn’t answer the phone.
 Do we really want more of the same with our content and advertising?